 What does brain imaging show?
 From a technical and general point of view, the visualizing techniques like Functional Magnetic Resonance Imaging, Positron Emission Tomography, Single Photon Emission Computed Tomography make visible anatomical configurations, dynamics of metabolism through specific chemical tracers, cerebral spatialization of patterns of activities in experimental and/or clinical situations.
 Difficulties arise when we try to process and interpret these data.

 This can be illustrated by results obtained in neuroscience, which explicitly claim to demonstrate the “neural bases” of “social behaviours”, “emotions”, “intentionality” or “subjectivity”.
 For instance, Bartels and Zeki (2000) and Zeki and Romaya (2008) have tried to identify “Neural bases of romantic love” and “Neural correlates for hate”.
 The difficulty emerged less from the experimental protocol (studies of cerebral states generated by stimulation) than from the interpretation of the brain images it produced.
 It consisted in transforming visual and spatial traces produced experimentally into ontologies:

 “In summary, our results show that there is a unique pattern of activity in the brain in the context of hate.
 This pattern, while being distinct from that obtained in the context of romantic love, nevertheless shares two areas with the latter, namely the putamen and the insula.
 This linkage may explain why love and hate are so closely linked to each other in life.”
 (Zeki and Romaya, 2008 )

 On the one hand, this kind of research follows the “psycho-physiological principle” reminded more than a century ago by Flournoy (1854–1921): “everything that happens in the soul has a physical correlation, and the determination of this correlation is the ambition of any researcher” (Flournoy, 1901 ).
 But, on the other hand, the conclusion illustrates a circular hermeneutics.
 “Love” and “hate” are defined as “emotional states”.
 In the experimental protocol, these “emotional states” are converted into differential reactions to visual inputs.
 These differential reactions are technically expressed into voxels spatialized in patterns.
 These patterns are interpreted as specialized subsystems of the brain.
 These subsystems are considered as physiological localizations of subjective experiences.
 On the rhetorical level but not in the experimental design, these localizations “in the brain” are merged with emotional phenomenology “in life”.
 At the end of the process, “love” and “hate” are transformed in “biological sentiments”, in authors’ own words.

 Of course, researchers sharing this hermeneutics and developing this rhetoric are not necessarily naïve.
 We know that the highly competitive market of scientific publishing tends to provoke an overestimation of the significance of results to seduce scientific and popular media.
 But the problem could be deeper and could involve the epistemology that wants to reach the scientific understanding of “human nature”.
 This important and difficult question was formulated perceptively by French psychologist, philosopher and psychotherapist Janet (1859–1947).
 His 1924–1925 course at the Collège de France – where he occupied the chair of Experimental and Compared Physiology – was titled “A Study of Love and Hate”.
 The tone is sarcastic, but the argument is of particular relevance even today:

 “The main reason for the failure of visceral theories of emotions is that these phenomena are extremely commonplace and are roughly the same for all emotions. […] [T]hese theories are predicated on a methodological mistake consisting in moving from a very complicated phenomenon to a very simple one, in this case from a feeling to a physiological change.
 This reminds me a candidate at an examination who was asked: ‘What is sodium sulphate?’
 He answered: ‘It’s a compound of atoms’”.
-(Janet, 2005
+(Janet, 2005 )

 The brief outline of this historical debate draws our attention to the need for a more integrative approach to the understanding of complex human phenomena.
 In order to meet this challenge, one would probably need to summon the expertise of different disciplines.
 Today, neuroscience, social sciences and humanities need to consider that disciplines do not exist per se, but are contingent and limited ways of knowing reality and understanding real life problems.
 Scientific enquiries made on the complexity of what being human means need an open conceptual and technical scrutiny of methodologies, paradigms, data analysis and interpretative frameworks.
 This requires a critical analysis of the tensions and controversies that put in opposition and define scientific disciplines; it also requires the will of going beyond them, in particular by opening one’s own discipline to other “epistemic cultures” (Knorr-Cetina, 1999 ).
 This is certainly what will characterize future research in neuroscience.

 Zeki, S., and Romaya, J. P. (2008).
 Neural correlates of hate.
 PLoS One 3, e3556. doi:10.1371/journal.pone.0003556.